Forums >Running 101>Does running help with wanting to slim down?

 Run More Eat Less really does work.
 But beware -- running more can stoke your appetite, so don't mistake that famished feeling after running as a license to eat everything (note the Eat Less).
 Some people actually gain weight training for marathons because they overeat as a result of the increased appetite.

-When you're on your deathbed, you won't be wishing that you'd spent more time at the office.
-But you will be wishing that you'd spent more time running.
+On your deathbed, you won't wish that you'd spent more time at the office.
+But you will wish that you'd spent more time running.
 Because if you had, you wouldn't be on your deathbed.

 Some people actually gain weight training for marathons because they overeat as a result of the increased appetite.